Invictum/serenity-reportportal-integration/README.md

 -------------
 Integration provides two reporting styles:

-- build steps as nested entities into tree (default)
+- build steps as nested entities into tree `StepTreeHandler.class` (default)
-- build steps as sequence of emited logs
+- build steps as sequence of emited logs `StepFlatHandler.class`

 This behaviour may be configured using code snippet
 ```